World Snooker Championship: Format

-Winners

-World Championship finalists
+Winners and finalists

 From its foundation in 1927, the world snooker championship was dominated by Joe Davis, who won each of the first 15 tournaments before retiring undefeated in 1946.
 In 1952, a dispute between the BACC and the PBPA led to the formation of the World Professional Match-play Championship, whose winners are generally acknowledged as world champions.
 No championship was held between 1957 and 1964, when it was revived on a challenge basis until 1968.

 The 'modern' era is considered to have started in 1969, when the championship reverted to a knock-out tournament format from a challenge format.
 Since then, the best record is seven wins, by Stephen Hendry (1990–1999) and Ronnie O'Sullivan (2001–2022).
 Ray Reardon won six times in the 1970s, while Steve Davis won six times in the 1980s.

-Steven Hendry is the youngest champion in the tournament's history, winning his first title in 1990 aged 21 years and 106 days.
+Stephen Hendry is the youngest champion in the tournament's history, winning his first title in 1990 aged 21 years and 106 days.
 Ronnie O'Sullivan became the oldest champion in 2022 when he won his seventh title aged 46 years and 148 days.
-Ronnie O'Sullivan also holds the record for the most Crucible appearances with 33, having taken part in the tournament every year between 1993 and 2025.
+Ronnie O'Sullivan also holds the record for the most Crucible appearances with 34, having taken part in the tournament every year between 1993 and 2026.